 When in conversation with a physician struggling with burnout or symptoms of mental illness, it may be useful to have some tangible advice on hand.
 The DO talked with members of the osteopathic community who offered advice to share with physicians who are struggling, whether they are in crisis or just beginning to experience burnout and depression.

-Therapy is an option, despite confidentially and privacy concerns
+Therapy is an option, despite confidentiality and privacy concerns

 Physicians should be encouraged to seek professional help at all junctures of mental illness, especially those suffering from suicidal ideation and debilitating symptoms of depression.
 Some physicians avoid seeking help for mental health issues to circumvent running into patients or acquaintances, notes Vania Manipod, DO, a psychiatrist.
 But Dr. Manipod says attending therapy helped her work through feelings of failure over not maintaining her expected levels of productivity.